analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 # JSon

 JSon stands for JavaScript Store Object Notation.
-It has a lightweight system, and it is easy to understand by humans.
+It has a lightweight syntax, and it is easy to understand by humans.
 Here is an example JSon file:

 ```json
 {